surbhisingh6050/BGL_Certificate_Workflow/README.md

 Same as the earlier demo: push to a public GitHub repo, deploy free on Streamlit Cloud (share.streamlit.io), add your API key as a secret.
-You'll get a shareable URL your team (or you, in an interview) can actually use.
+You'll get a shareable URL for your team.

 - "I thought through rollout sequencing — internal tool first to de-risk,